 - Have a predictable daily schedule

 - Relaxation techniques – Ideally, kids should take 10 to 20 minutes a day to engage in belly breathing – also called diaphragmatic breathing.
 Mobile apps can help guide the visual practice of deep breathing.
-Mindfulness and mediation can also improve coping skills, quality of life and help ease symptoms.
+Mindfulness and meditation can also improve coping skills, quality of life and help ease symptoms.

 - Visualization and guided imagery – Children can use their minds to focus their attention away from worrisome thoughts by imagining a calm and peaceful place.